 Now, let’s move on to Google’s Knowledge Panel.
 It is the panel we usually see on the right side of the SERP.
 Some people actually mistake it as a featured snippet.

 The function of the Knowledge Panel is to provide brief information about entities like organizations and people.
 The information may include “nice-to-know” facts, social profiles, and age.

 The information from the knowledge panel is obtained from Google’s knowledge base, called the Knowledge Graph.
 It provides Google with information gathered from a variety of sources on the Internet.

 Wikipedia is one of the top sources Google obtains information from.
 There are things you can do to get a Google Knowledge Panel such as getting a Wikipedia page and using schema markup to tag your website elements.

 Here’s an example of a Google Knowledge Panel:

 Paragraph snippet is one of the most common snippets users see.
-It shows up for a lot for “question-based” queries such as queries that include “how, what, where and when”.
+It shows up a lot for “question-based” queries such as queries that include “how, what, where, and when”.
 It also shows up for definition and comparison queries.

 Google will pick the best content and feature the part of the content which answers the query.
 In a paragraph form.
 Here’s an example: